Tyoda/ModelMeImpressed/README.md

 # Features
 Right click on any Item/Creature(/Player), choose the action "Remodel" and transform it to whatever model you choose

-With items you have to Push/Rotate them to refresh their models.

-After changing yourself through Character->Body you, sadly, have to relog to see the effects (although other players should not have to do so)

 Flexibility: If the mod causes any issue/is not needed anymore, it may just be deleted and its effects will completely disappear.
 The database table in the modsupport will be left behind, this is not much of an issue.

 # ~Bugs~ Features 2.0